GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

 1. Open a browser and navigate to the URL that you obtained after running `terraform apply`.
 1. Open the environment selector and select your environment.

+## Grant access to resources

+As a result of applying the Terraform configuration change, your project now contains an additional service account, `jit.NAME@PROJECT.iam.gserviceaccount.com` where `NAME` is the name of the environment and `PROJECT` is the project ID.

+You must grant this service account permission to modify IAM policies of the resources that the environment corresponds to.
+Because this step might require privileged access to these resources, it's not performed automatically by Terraform.

+For example, if the environment corresponds to the `development` folder of your Google Cloud organization, then you must grant the service account permission to modify the IAM policy of that folder.

+=== "Project"

+    If the environment corresponds to a single project, do the following:

+    ```sh
+    RESOURCE_ID=PROJECT_ID
+    ENVIRONMENT_SERVICE_ACCOUNT=$(terraform output -raw environment)

+    gcloud projects add-iam-policy-binding $RESOURCE_ID \
+      --member "serviceAccount:$ENVIRONMENT_SERVICE_ACCOUNT" \
+      --role "roles/resourcemanager.projectIamAdmin" \
+      --format "value(etag)" \
+      --condition None
+    ```

+    Replace  `PROJECT_ID` with the project ID that that you want to grant access to.

+=== "Folder"

+    If the environment corresponds to a folder, do the following:

+    ```sh
+    RESOURCE_ID=FOLDER_ID
+    ENVIRONMENT_SERVICE_ACCOUNT=$(terraform output -raw environment)

+    gcloud resource-manager folders add-iam-policy-binding $RESOURCE_ID \
+      --member "serviceAccount:$ENVIRONMENT_SERVICE_ACCOUNT" \
+      --role "roles/resourcemanager.projectIamAdmin" \
+      --format "value(etag)" \
+      --condition None
+    ```

+    Replace `FOLDER_ID` with the folder ID that that you want to grant access to.

+=== "Organization"

+    If the environment corresponds to the entire organization, do the following:

+    ```sh
+    RESOURCE_ID=ORG_ID
+    ENVIRONMENT_SERVICE_ACCOUNT=$(terraform output -raw environment)

+    gcloud resource-manager folders add-iam-policy-binding $RESOURCE_ID \
+      --member "serviceAccount:$ENVIRONMENT_SERVICE_ACCOUNT" \
+      --role "roles/resourcemanager.projectIamAdmin" \
+      --format "value(etag)" \
+      --condition None
+    ```

+    Replace `ORG_ID` with the organization ID that that you want to grant access to.

 ## Customize the policy